StephenNeate/just-PHP-snippets/README.md

 If you get sick of adding _pre_ tags and other crap around your output because you just want to visualise that damn value, then this function will help.
 Just type *pt($yourValue)* and it's taken care of.

-String value, Array or JSON Array no worries flat or multidimensional, bingo it all comes out on screen.
+String value, XML, Array or JSON no worries flat or multidimensional, bingo it all comes out on screen.
 Need to include the output inside other output, too easy just change the echo value to return.

+## output / is_identical ##

+Litering code with elseif for trivial matches is annoying, this time saver is for checking identical data sets and for selected options on a dynamic select or just in a general loops.
+Simple, no nonense and easy to get what you want.

 ###License - MIT License
 View [license.md](license.md)